 Marven looked down, a hint of bitterness and sadness sneaking into his expression.
 The emperor continued.

 “The empire doesn’t get involved in the sects’ business for as long as it doesn’t directly involve civilian lives.
-While this is one such case, do remember that your actions have left several nearby settlements barren of protection.
+While this is one such case, remember that your actions have left several nearby settlements barren of protection.
 You will be sanctioned for that.”

 “Very well then.”
 The emperor turned to leave but then turned to Marven one last time.
 “I still remember what you said to me back then.
 And I hope you do as well.”
 Then he vanished.